ariebovenberg/quiz/README.rst

 * ORM-like syntax to write GraphQL.

 Note that this project is in an early alpha stage.
-Many features are not yet implemented (see the roadmap below).
+Many features are not yet implemented (see the roadmap below), and it may be a little rough around the edges.
-If you encounter a problem or have a feature request, be sure to open an issue in the `issue tracker <https://github.com/ariebovenberg/quiz/issues>`_.:
+If you encounter a problem or have a feature request, don't hesitate to open an issue in the `issue tracker <https://github.com/ariebovenberg/quiz/issues>`_.

 Quickstart